 • Payment of the non-refundable entry fee must accompany the submission.

-o Payment can be made by credit card, check or money order payable in US dollars to Heartland Truly Moving Pictures.
-The filmmaker will be responsible for bank fees associated with any check returned to Heartland by the bank as unpaid.
+• Payment can be made by credit card, check or money order payable in US dollars to Heartland Film, Inc. The filmmaker will be responsible for bank fees associated with any check returned to Heartland by the bank as unpaid.

-• All items on the materials checklist (below) must be provided by the entry deadline.
+• All items on the materials checklist must be provided by the entry deadline.

-• Feature films must be submitted via an NTSC formatted DVD (Region 0 or 1).
+• Feature films must be submitted via Region 1 or Region 0 DVD.
 (Note: Heartland does not accept prints or arrange screenings as a form of submission.)

 • Multiple submissions must be provided as individual submissions.
 A compilation DVD is not acceptable.